currinjs/CurrinJS/aio/content/guide/template-syntax.md

 the application is easier to write, read, and maintain if you turn these chores over to a binding framework.
 You simply declare bindings between binding sources and target HTML elements and let the framework do the work.

-Angular provides many kinds of data binding.
+Currin provides many kinds of data binding.
-This guide covers most of them, after a high-level view of Angular data binding and its syntax.
+This guide covers most of them, after a high-level view of Currin data binding and its syntax.

 Binding types can be grouped into three categories distinguished by the direction of data flow: from the _source-to-view_, from _view-to-source_, and in the two-way sequence: _view-to-source-to-view_: